Adam Duvall Player Props: Red Sox vs. Tigers

-After going 0-for-4 in his last game, Adam Duvall and the Boston Red Sox face the Detroit Tigers (who will hand the ball to Spencer Turnbull) at 1:10 PM ET on Thursday.
+Adam Duvall -- 1-for-3 with a home run and three RBI in his last game -- will be in action for the Boston Red Sox against the Detroit Tigers, with Joey Wentz on the hill, on April 8 at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Pirates.
+He collected three RBI (going 1-for-3 with a home run and a walk) in his previous game against the Tigers.

 Adam Duvall Game Info & Props vs. the Tigers